Home Mafia Locations Map

 Manhattan, New York

-On October 25th, 1957, crime boss Albert Anastasia was shot dead at this location on 7th Avenue in Manhattan.
+On October 25, 1957, crime boss Albert Anastasia was shot dead at this location on 7th Avenue in Manhattan.

-At the time of the murder, it was a barber shop.
+At the time of the murder, it was a barbershop.
 These days, it is a Starbucks.

 Manhattan, New York